 Should you wish to request information about yourself you can make a 'subject access' request.
 Further information about how FOI works with the Data Protection (Jersey) Law 2005 can be found here.

 If the information refers to someone else, the FOI law will you give you access to the information if it meets with the data protection law.

 We will aim to give you the information in a format that will allow you to access it easily.
 We cannot create bespoke documents or provide the information in less common file types.

 Information is not kept forever, but some of it is kept for a long time.
 States of Jersey departments maintain a list of what information they need to keep and how long it must be kept for.

 These are maintained in line with any legislation and standards that relate to information eg keeping financial records for audit purposes.
 Some public information is also passed to the Jersey Archive for safe-keeping or preservation.

-Information may not be kept forever because:
+Information may not be kept after a certain time period because: